The Adventures of Elektronik: Production

-Originally, it was planned that both Syroyezhkin and Elektronic roles would be played by just one boy.
+Originally, it was planned that both Syroyezhkin and Elektronik roles would be played by just one boy.
 But the director of the film decided to simplify the filming process by using twins.
 His assistants screened a hundred twins throughout most of the Soviet Union.
 One of the casting days took place in the winter, when the temperature was below zero, nobody came except for the Torsuyev brothers.
 It was they who were cast in leading roles.
-In test filmings, Yuri played the role of Elektronic and Vladimir of Syroyezhkin, but the roles were later changed by the director.
+In test filmings, Yuri played the role of Elektronik and Vladimir of Syroyezhkin, but the roles were later changed by the director.
 During the filming period the kids grew up too fast, and it was necessary to make new costumes from time to time.

 Music

 Music for the film were written by Yevgeni Krylatov.
 The songs were performed in the film by Yelena Kamburova, Yelena Shuenkova and the chorus; no actors, except for Karachentsov and Basov, were afforded an opportunity to sing (The lyrics were written by Yuri Entin).